-That’s why I jumped at the chance to use an AeroGarden.
-I must say, it was ridiculously easy to set up.
-I just popped in the seed pods, added water and Miracle-Gro plant food, plugged it in, and turned it on.
-The lights are on a timer, and they shut off automatically each day.
+I must say, the AeroGarden was ridiculously easy to set up.
+I just popped in the seed pods, added water and liquid plant food (which is included in the box), plugged it in, and turned it on.
+The LED grow lights are on a timer, and they shut off automatically each day.

 My AeroGarden came with the gourmet herbs seed pod kit: Genovese basil, curly parsley, dill, mint, thyme and Thai basil.
-I think the seeds started sprouting in less than a week.
+The seeds started sprouting in less than a week.

-When the water level gets low or I need to add more plant food, a small alert flashes as a reminder.
+When the water level gets low or I need to add more plant food, a small alert light flashes as a reminder.
 So it really is foolproof.
-This is great because I’m super busy these days, trying to keep up with work and my kid’s virtual school.
-I did forget at first to move the grow light up higher as my plants plants grew taller, but now they have plenty of room to stretch out.
+This is great because I’m super busy as a working mom.
+I did forget at first to move the grow light up higher as my plants plants grew taller, but once I figured that out, they had plenty of room to stretch out.